mkh-user/omni-flux/syntax.md

 ```

 ## OOP
-Everithing in OmniFlux is an object, data types are classes too.
+Everything in OmniFlux is an object, data types are classes too.

 ```omni
 # class keyword can be used to customize class name, otherwise file name will be used.